 2. Element Toolbox

-The elements panel displays a collection of “elements,” blocks of code that perform a variety of programmable functions within Studio.
+The Element Toolbox contains a collection of “elements,” blocks of code that perform a variety of programmable functions within IoT Studio.
 Elements are the building blocks for an Atmosphere project by creating its functionality, visualization, and cloud connectivity.

-The elements available within the elements panel depend on the active view.
-Elements used for developing specific areas of a project (embedded, application, or cloud) are found while on that particular view, thus what is displayed in the panel changes as you move between tabs.
+The elements available within the elements panel depend on the active tab.
+Elements used for developing specific areas of a project (embedded, application, or cloud) are found while on that particular tab, thus what is displayed in the panel changes as you move between tabs.
 When an element is selected on a tab’s canvas, its properties are displayed in the Element Toolbox.

-To learn more about elements and how to use them in Studio, visit Studio Elements.
+To learn more about elements and how to use them in IoT Studio, visit IoT Studio Elements.

 3. Project Options Menu

-The project options displayed in the top-right are always available in Studio:
+The project options displayed in the top-right are always available in IoT Studio:

 |Save||Save the project.
 If a new name is entered in the Name field, it will save as a new project.

-By default, Studio automatically saves the project periodically.
+By default, IoT Studio automatically saves the project periodically.